Keyword Assisted Topic Models

 \section{The Dynamic \keyATM}

 The second extension we consider is the dynamic modeling of document-topic distributions.
 Researchers are often interested in investigating how the prevalence of topics changes over time \citep{Clarke2020}.
 Building on the collapsed Gibbs sampler used for the base \keyATM, we apply the Hidden Markov Model (HMM).
-HMM has been used to introduce time dynamic components into topic models.
-For example, \citet{zhai2014} extends LDA to a dynamic setting with the HMM to analyze dialogues.
-Unlike this model, the dynamic \keyATM{} allows multiple documents to share one state. \citet{quinn2010} proposes an HMM-based dynamic topic model but only allows for a single topic for each document and no keyword.
-Although the pioneering dynamic topic model of \citet{Blei2006} uses the Kalman filter, this modeling strategy does not exploit conjugacy, and hence the authors use an approximation to the posterior.
-Others such as \citet{Wang2006} model a distribution of ``time stamps'' for documents, but this approach is not ideal for social science research because it does not directly model time trends.
-Indeed, social scientists have effectively used HMM in various other settings \citep[e.g.,][]{park:12,oliv:prat:imai:18,Knox2021}.
+HMM has been used to introduce time dynamic components in various applications (e.g., \citet{quinn2010,park:12,Knox2021,Olivella2022}; see Appendix~p.~\pageref{app:dynamic-literature} for details).
+An alternative modeling strategy is to use time fixed effects either in the covariate \keyATM{} or in a regression model fitted to the output from the base \keyATM.
+Unlike these approaches, the dynamic \keyATM{} incorporates time ordering and smoothly models time trend while properly accounting for uncertainty.